abstractFlo/atlas-docs/documentation/client/webview.md

 ## Setup

-The only thing you should do, is setup the webview registry.
-First argument is the path to your webview, second argument is the event name to change the route.
+The only thing you should do, is set up the webview registry.
+The first argument is the path to your webview, second argument is the event name to change the route.

 {% tabs %}
 {% tab title="bootstrap.ts" %}